goombalab/goombalab.github.io/_posts/2025-07-08-tradeoffs.md

       - name: The three ingredients
       - name: Mamba - putting it all together
       - name: Modern recurrent models
-  - name: States, Brains, and Databases
+  - name: States, Databases, and Brains
     subsections:
       - name: Autoregressive states of sequence models
       - name: A coarse analogy